 - Get all rental rules in writing.
 By asking for all rules in advance, including check-in/out times, cancellations, etc, you can help avoid any last-minute surprises.

 - Call first before paying.
 Always call ahead to confirm the details of your reservation and payment before making the purchase.

-- If possible, pay online by credit card or via secure services like PayPal.
+- If possible, pay online by credit card or via secure services like PayPal, especially if you're buying rolex with BTC.
 It’s the safest option to protect your travel investment.
 If an owner requires you to mail cash, consider it a red flag and move on to another rental.

 How To Get a Good Deal on a Vacation Rental for Your Family Travel